-C.E.R.T training better prepares our school communities to survive a disaster and gives them skills they can use away from school to help their families and neighborhood to be better prepared.
-SRS Protection encourages this training for employees and can connect members of the community toward this training.
+C.E.R.T. training better prepares our school communities to survive a disaster and provides them with skills they can use away from school to help their families and neighborhood to be better prepared.
+SRS Protection encourages this training for all its employees and can confidently direct members of the community toward this training.

 Training curriculum includes:

 - Disaster Preparedness: Instructs participants how to prepare themselves and their community for the various types of hazards that can occur.

 - Fire Suppress: Covers fire chemistry, fire hazards and fire suppression strategies.
 The course also covers hazardous materials.

 - Medical Ops Part I: Participants practice diagnosing and treating the three deadly killers by using simple triage and rapid treatment techniques.

 - Medical Ops Part II: Cover evaluating patients, establishing a medical treatment area and performing basic first aid.

 - Light Search & Rescue: Participants learn light search-and-rescue planning, techniques and rescuer safety.

 - Team Organization: Addresses C.E.R.T. organization and management principles necessary for a C.E.R.T. to operate successfully.